-N-H stretching vibrations, respectively.[22]
-This demonstrates that the Co-pCN still keeps the basic structure of pCN, which is in agreement with the Raman results.
+As shown in Figure 1g, both pCN and Co-pCN exhibit the feature peaks at around 810 cm-1, 1200-1600 cm-1 and 3000-3300 cm-1, corresponding to the breathing mode of tri-s-triazine rings, stretching mode of C-N heterocycles and N-H stretching vibrations, respectively.^[22] This demonstrates that the Co-pCN still keeps the basic structure of pCN, which is in agreement with the Raman results.
 Compared to pCN, these peaks of Co-pCN are gradually getting weaker as the amount of Co increases due to the localized disorder structures around the Co centers.
-In addition, the intensity of C-O stretching at 1062-1134 cm-1 increases from pCN to Co-pCN owing to the incorporation of HDMP.
-[23] Meanwhile, new peaks emerge at 2820-2970 cm-1 in Co-pCN, which is ascribed to the stretching vibration of -CH3 in HDMP.^[24] Moreover, N2 adsorption-desorption isotherms are used to measure the Brunauer-Emmett-Teller (BET) surface areas of the samples.
-As exhibited in Figure S2a (Supporting Information), all the samples present type IV adsorption curves, manifesting that they are mesoporous materials.
+In addition, the intensity of C-O stretching at 1062-1134 cm-1 increases from pCN to Co-pCN owing to the incorporation of HDMP.^[23] Meanwhile, new peaks emerge at 2820-2970 cm-1 in Co-pCN, which is ascribed to the stretching vibration of -CH3 in HDMP.^[24] Moreover, N2 adsorption-desorption isotherms are used to measure the Brunner Formett-Teller (BET) surface areas of the samples.
+As exhibited in Figure §2a (Supporting Information), all the samples present type IV adsorption curves, manifesting that they are mesoporous materials.
 The pore size distributions of them (Figure S2b, Supporting Information) also verify this result.
-The BET surface area is determined to be 68.76 m2 g-1 for Co(1.28%)-pCN, which is similar than that of pCN (72.13 m2 g-1), indicating that the surface area effect for the photocatalytic activity can be ignored.
+The m^2 of Co(1.28%)-pCN, which is similar than BET surface area is determined to be 68 surface area effect for the photocatalytic activity that of pCN (72.13 $m^2 g^{-1}$), indicatin can be ignored.

-The morphologies of pCN and Co(1.28%)-pCN are observed by scanning electron microscopy (SEM) and transmission electron microscopy (TEM).
-The SEM image in Figure 2a shows that pCN has a blocky-stacked structure.
-Compare to pCN, the morphology of Co(1.28%)-pCN is transferred to distorted and curled structure (Figure 2b) because the cobalt chelating pyrimidine derivative restrains the extension of tris-triazine units.
+The morphologies of pCI and Co(1.28%)-pCN are observed by scanning electron microscopy (SEM) and ransmission electron microscopy (TEM).
+The SEM image in Figure 2a shows that pCN has a blocky stacked structure.
+Compare to pCN, the morphology of Co(1.28%)-pCN is transferred to distorted and curled structure (Figure 2b) because the cobalt chelating pyrimidine derivative restrains the extension of tri-s-triazine units.
 For TEM images, the pCN exhibits the structure of layered silk-like sheets with wrinkles (Figure 2c), while Co(1.28%)-pCN displays a structure consisting of curly sheets (Figure 2d).
 No accumulation of nanoparticles or nanoclusters can be observed on the surface of Co(1.28%)-pCN.
 To confirm the distribution of the Co species, aberration-corrected high-angle-annular-dark-field scanning transmission electron microscopy (HAADF-STEM) characterization is performed.
 As displayed in Figure 2e, the HAADF-STEM image exhibits abundant bright dots, which are in atomic size, as highlighted by the red circles.
 Those bright dots correspond to the Co atoms, which are uniformly implanted in the pCN support, indicating that cobalt predominantly exists in the form of single atoms.
 The energy-dispersive X-ray spectroscopy (EDS) elemental mapping images (Figure 2f) further reveal that the Co atoms are homogeneously distributed on the pCN support.
 Therefore, these results demonstrate that Co species are mainly dispersed as isolated atoms on the pCN nanosheets.